tlswg/draft-ietf-tls-external-psk-importer/draft-ietf-tls-external-psk-importer.md

 4. Imported PSKs do not collide with existing PSKs used for TLS 1.2 and below.
 5. Imported PSKs do not collide with future protocol versions and KDFs.

+The PSK Importer does not prevent applications from constructing non-importer PSK identities that collide with imported PSK identities.

 # Privacy Considerations

 External PSK identities are typically static by design so that endpoints may use them to